cofoundry-cms/Cofoundry.Docs/src/Content Management/Accessing Data Programmatically.md

 ### Mapping

 A mapping function can be chained using a call to `Map`.
+If the query result is `null`, then mapping is skipped.
 Note that mapping functions are invoked after query execution, so this is really just a neater way of writing queries with mapped results.

 ```csharp
 var entity = await _contentRepository